Bluzzi/PowerShell-Profile/README.md

 - open the previously installed PowerShell
 - `mkdir $PROFILE/..`: create the folder that will contain this PowerShell profile
 - `cd $PROFILE/..`: move to the folder you just created
-- `git clone https://github.com/Bluzzi/PowerShell-Profile.git .`: clone this repo in the
+- `git clone https://github.com/Bluzzi/PowerShell-Profile.git .`: clone this repo in the current directory
 - reload your PowerShell

 Everything should work! 🎉